4xoc/uuid/README.md

 ## FAQ
 **Dude, why do I always need to call a function to just get a value?**
 All fields of the struct are not directly accessable to prevent problems with manual changes bin/scope/hex data that would either cause a panic or at least become unpredictable in its workings.
 Therefore only interfaces allow the access to actual values so that a change of any data always also updates the other (if necessary).

+**Is it safe to use concurrent actions like read/write** Yes, but by design it is only possible to set the scope once.

 ## Contribution
 Anyone feel happy to get involved and respond to issues or simply create a PR.